cfw-guide/dsi.cfw.guide/_pages/en_US/dumping-nand.md

   - /dump-nand
 ---

+{% include toc title="Table of Contents" %}

 In this step, we'll be making a NAND backup.
 This is a 1:1 copy of your DSi internal storage, which we can use later on to setup hiyaCFW and NO$GBA.

-It can also be used as a restore point in the future, in case your DSi stops working.
+We highly recommend that you do this.
+A NAND backup can be used as a restore point in the future, in case your DSi stops working.
+{: .notice--primary}

+## Instructions

 1. Download the latest release of [dumpTool](https://github.com/zoogie/dumpTool/releases)
 1. Place `dumpTool.nds` anywhere on your SD card.